pdimov/blog/_posts/2020-09-07-named-parameters-in-c20.md

 the right parameter order, that's not that far from the ideal; and it's considerably better than `f1`.

 This also works for constructors.
-Consider the hypothetical `vector` class that is like `std::vector`, except with its various constructor overloads replaced with one taking named parameters:
+Consider this hypothetical `vector` class that is like `std::vector`, except with its various constructor overloads replaced with one taking named parameters: